 THIS COURSE IN HELD IN ITALIAN LANGUAGE.

-The Interior Designer works on design projects in different environments: first and foremost is the domestic household area, private and collective living spaces, public spaces (airports, ports, stations), public service areas (banks, post offices, hospitals, schools, museums and exhibition spaces); places for consumers (shops, bars, hotels) and lastly open spaces (squares, courtyards, and playgrounds).
+The Interior Designer applies design skills to a variety of fields: starting from the domestic setting, these ultimately take in private and community residential spaces, public spaces (airports, ports and stations), public service venues (banks, post offices, hospitals, schools, museum interiors and installations), commercial and hospitality venues (shops, bars and hotels) and lastly open spaces (squares, courtyards and playgrounds).

 Interior designer, draughtsman, CAD interior designer, physical and virtual space modeling technician.

 Interior design is an articulated system in which the process of designing spaces interacts with those of designing lighting, materials, colors and furnishings.

 Every interior designer has to come to terms with the topics of designing hospitality, wellness, and commercial interiors, of designing lighting and of designing furnishings, all sectors that derive major impulses from changing human behavioral patterns and environmental issues.

 During the first year, students acquire familiarity with the tools they need to perceive object’s morphology and generate a design: the preliminary phase on paper, a check by computer and then the 3D check, using a mock-up.
 This is also when they learn about the historical context behind design work, how to take a cross-disciplinary approach to the fields of art, fashion, communication, design, and architecture.
 In the area of technology, they come into contact with both natural and artificial materials, with development processes and with the perception of materials’ surfaces.